green-coding-solutions/documentation/content/en/docs/prologue/measurement-process.md

     * simulated clicks / keyboard entries to interact with a Desktop application in a container
     * Network simulation tests where containers are added / removed to provoke certain behavior or failure
     * etc.
+- The measurement is divided into phases, briefly covered in this high level overview
+  + See [Measurement Phases →]({{< relref "/docs/prologue/measurement-phases" >}}) for exact details
 - After the flow the data from the [Metric Providers →]({{< relref "/docs/measuring/metric-providers/metric-providers-overview" >}}) is collected and parsed
 - Saving all to the database and running formatting / aggregations